 How does it Work?

-The Collaborative Divorce agreement includes an agreement for confidentiality, privacy and for the parties and attorneys to stay out of court and to co-operate until an agreement is reached.
+The Collaborative Divorce agreement includes agreements for confidentiality, privacy and for the parties and attorneys to stay out of court and to co-operate until an agreement is reached.
 In the event that the parties become adversarial, the attorneys and other team members must resign and are prohibited from future involvement or representation of the parties.
 This provides an environment that fosters openness as well as an incentive to commit to see the collaborative process through.

-The goal of a collaborative divorce is to reach a settlement through empowerment and education of the divorcing couple so that they can reach a workable agreement that they craft with the help of the divorce team.
+The goal of a collaborative divorce is to reach a settlement through empowerment and education of the divorcing couple so that they can reach a workable agreement that they craft with the help of the professional collaborative divorce team.